bds311/bds311.github.io/syllabus_25.md

 ### Grading

 - 80% Problem Sets.
 Each assignment will be normalized to count equally.
-- 15% Two In-class quizes (Week 7 and Week 9)
+- 15% Two In-class quizzes (Week 6 and Week 9)
 - 5% Participation.
 Full credit given for attendance at lecture and/or homework help sessions.